-MHFA courses can provide members of the community with:
+MHFA courses can provide you with:

-- Skills in how to recognise the signs and symptoms of mental health problems
+- Skills in how to recognise the signs and symptoms of mental health problems;

-- Knowledge of the possible causes or risk factors for these mental health problems
+- Knowledge of the possible causes or risk factors for these mental health problems;

-- Awareness of the evidenced based medical, psychological and alternative treatments available
+- Awareness of the evidenced based medical, psychological and alternative treatments available;

 - Skills in how to take appropriate action if a crisis situation arises involving suicidal behaviour, panic attack, stress reaction to trauma, overdose or threatening psychotic behaviour.